UniBreakfast/lapland-js-spec/README.md

-# LaplandJS backend framework specification
+# Lapland Vanilla JS backend framework specification

 Lapland is YAFJSF (yet another fraken JavaScript framework) I'm curious to play in development of.))
 Here's the [repo with the main module](https://github.com/UniBreakfast/lapland) itself.